marcinduma/LTRCLD-2557/docs/use-case1.md

  - Name: **permit-any**

- Leave rest setting as default - this will allow for all protocols and ports.
+ Leave rest setting as default - this will allow for all protocols and ports, but we could limit traffic to very specific conditions.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image144.png" width = 600>